FraserThompson/dunedinsound.com/src/content/blog/2018-04-07-talking-to-julie-dunn-of-trace-untrace/index.md

 title: 'Talking to Julie Dunn of trace/untrace records (video)'
 date: 2018-04-06T20:00:00.000Z
 tags:
+  - Interview
+  - The Rothmans
+  - Asta Rangu
-    - interview
+  - Koizilla
 author: 'Fraser Thompson'
 background_position: center
-media:
-    Koizilla: {machine_name: koizilla}
-    'The Rothmans': {machine_name: the_rothmans}
-    'Asta Rangu': {machine_name: asta_rangu}
-description: 'In the first of a video series on cool people doing cool things I spoke to Julie Dunn who runs trace/untrace, a local micro-independent record label, to get the lowdown on the sort of operation she''s running.'
+description: "In the first of a video series on cool people doing cool things I spoke to Julie Dunn who runs trace/untrace, a local micro-independent record label, to get the lowdown on the sort of operation she's running."
 cover: ./cover.jpg
 ---

 In the first of a video series on cool people doing cool things I spoke to Julie Dunn who runs trace/untrace, a local micro-independent record label to get the lowdown on the sort of operation she's running.

 <div class="youtubeEmbed">
   <iframe src="https://www.youtube.com/embed/TyJ04bV6hGQ/?autoplay=0&amp;autohide=1&amp;vq=hd720&amp;start=" frameborder="0" allowfullscreen="yes"></iframe>
 </div>

 Just under a year ago Julie Dunn and Richard Ley-Hamilton decided to start a record label.

 Their main kaupapa was to support DIY and grassroots efforts within Dunedin.
 Rather than aspiring towards the hulking money-grabbing monstrosities of yesteryear, they strove to be a “micro-independent” label.
 They also decided to make cassettes, and they called this project [trace/untrace](https://traceuntracerecords.com).